-If, in tax year 2001 or later, you became or ceased to be a bona fide resident of a U.S. possession, you may be required to file Form 8898, Statement for Individuals Who Begin or End Bona Fide Residence in a U.S. Possession.
-The penalty for failure to provide the required information is \$1,000 for each failure unless you can show the failure was due to reasonable cause and not willful neglect.
+If you became or ceased to be a bona fide resident of a U.S. possession, you may be required to file Form 8898.
+If you fail to provide the required information, you may have to pay a \$1,000 penalty for each failure unless you can show the failure was due to reasonable cause and not willful neglect.
 This penalty is in addition to any criminal penalty provided by law.
 For details, see the Instructions for Form 8898.